 In the Klarna app, an option called “In-store” lets you create a card and add it to the payment app.
 Then you use that card to pay.

 PayPal is supported in millions of stores.
 While paying for the product, you will be asked to use the “Pay in 4” option.

 The screen will show all the necessary options if you choose to pay in 4.

 Klarna is available in 17 countries as of writing this post.
 Here is the full list:

 - New Zealand

-In terms of late fees, Klarna is location dependent.
+In terms of late fees, Klarna is location-dependent.
 If you miss a payment in Australia, you are charged $3 to $15.
-The fee is dependent on the total order value, where you pay $15 if the order value is over $200.
+The fee depends on the total order value; you pay $15 if the order value is over $200.

-With PayPal, it’s a bit different.
+With PayPal, it’s different.
 You return the item, and the seller returns the money.
-The money either goes to your PayPal account or the actual card or bank account you used to pay.
+The money goes to your PayPal account or the actual card or bank account you used to pay.